Entanglement entropy production in Quantum Neural Networks: Results

-As a first analysis, we study the difference in entanglement growth between a standard QNN using an \textit{alternated} repetitions of feature-maps and variational forms (as in Fig.~\ref{fig:main_figure}), and one in which we have first $L$ repetitions of the feature-map followed by $L$ repetitions of the variational form.
+As a first analysis, we study the difference in entanglement growth between a standard QNN using an \textit{alternated} repetitions of feature maps and variational forms (as in Fig.~\ref{fig:main_figure}), and one in which we have first $L$ repetitions of the feature map followed by $L$ repetitions of the variational form.
 We call this structure \textit{sequential}.
-Here we use $\mathcal{F}=\circuit{ZZ}$ and $V=\circuit{2}$, as defined in Fig.~\ref{fig:main_figure}, both with linear topology.
+The former leverages an alternated evolution of the quantum state which is typical of quantum neural networks using a data reuploading scheme~\cite{Perez2020Reuploading, Schuld2020Encoding, Theis2020Expressivity}.
+The latter instead uses an initial data-dependent evolution followed by a trainable unitary, thereby creating an architecture similar to quantum kernel machines~\cite{SchuldKernel}.
+While the two structures (alternated and sequential) may be mapped to each other using ancillary qubits~\cite{JerbiQMLKernel2021}, they can have rather different performances, and we hereby show how they also create entanglement in a different way.
+Specifically, given the two unitary evolutions, namely the fixed input-dependent feature map $\mathcal{F}(\bm{x})$ and the varying parameterized variational form $V(\bm{\theta}_i)$, one expects the alternated dynamics